ibrasaif1/RuizFoods-PalletInspection/README.md

 # Running the project

 Open the code locally and run `node server.js` for the project to start running locally.
-To do this you'll need to download and install Node which you can do at https://nodejs.org/en/download/
+To do this you'll need to download and install Node which you can do at https://nodejs.org/en/download/.
+To check if you have it installed you can run `node -v` in a terminal.

+Once you run `node server.js` and have the project running, you can open a browser and go to `http://localhost:3000/tx1`, `http://localhost:3000/ca1`, `http://localhost:3000/ca4`, and `http://localhost:3000/sc1` to see those corresponding tables.